 It helps establish a defined energy goal.

 Designing to achieve the ENERGY STAR helps you set an energy target at the start of design that’s attainable, easy to communicate, and understood by all parties.
-The metrics used to evaluate energy design strategies are the same as those used measure energy performance for the operating building, making it easy to know if the building is operating as intended.
+The metrics used to evaluate energy design strategies are the same as those used measure energy performance for the operating building, which can help ensure the building will meet a building performance standard, where required.

 It provides EPA recognition and 3rd party verification.